Guide to Finding a Great Job

 This guide is broken down into several sections.
 I will begin with a childhood story of getting my first job.
 A story that reflects the job market in Finland and a useful attitude.
 I will also share one of my best tips.
 The next section focuses on non-art-related work and answers important questions such as how to be brave.
 Finally, I will delve into Art related work.
 There are two other blogs that are very informative and worth reading, here and here.

-This podcast is published in series with _____ and this podcast episode.
+This blog is published in series with these other blogs:

 My Story